May 23, 2013

 PrOPS(Link)

-PrOPS stands for "Predicted OPS."
+PrOPS stands for “Predicted OPS.”
 It was developed by J.C.
 Bradbury amd introduced in this article.
-PrOPS isn't really a new stat; it's a formula for predicting what a player's OPS is likely to be in the future based on his batted balls, strikeouts, home runs and walks.
+PrOPS isn’t really a stat; it’s a formula for predicting what a player’s OPS is likely to be in the future based on his batted balls, strikeouts, home runs and walks.

 Pythagorean Record (Link)